fortunejs/fortune/README.md

 ## Key Concepts

-- Stateless request and response workflow.
+- Stateless request and response, with pub/sub as a side effect.
 - Two interchangeable components: the **adapter** and **serializers**.
 - The adapter interacts with data storage.
 - Serializers parse requests and render responses.